< Back to Main Blog Page KCUC Physician discussing risk factors with a patient using educational materials

 Why Men’s Health Month Matters

 June is Men’s Health Month, a national observance focused on encouraging men to take charge of their health through preventive care, education, and early detection.
+KCUC sees Men’s Health Month as the perfect opportunity to continue raising awareness about prostate cancer—one of the most common cancers affecting men.

 At Kansas City Urology Care (KCUC), Men’s Health Month is also an opportunity to continue raising awareness about prostate cancer, one of the most common cancers affecting men.
+Through our ongoing community efforts—including our partnership with the Kansas City Royals—KCUC is committed to helping men understand their risk factors and make informed decisions about their health.

 Prostate Cancer Remains a Major Men’s Health Concern

-Men – Understanding Your Risk Factors
+Understand Your Prostate Health Risk Factors

 Certain factors can increase a man’s risk for developing prostate cancer, including:

-- African American ancestry
+• African American ancestry.

 Knowing your risk profile can help determine when screening conversations should begin.
+Request an appointment with KCUC today

 Screening For Prostate Cancer Can Save Lives